 The Medical Artists’ Education Trust is a charitable trust whose primary focus is the advancement of education in medical art, through its Postgraduate Training Programme.
 This Programme teaches the skills required to understand and communicate visually and at all levels, aspects of medicine and surgery.
 To ensure the course is flexible and open to all, seminars are run on a part-time basis and fees are subsidised.
 It is intended for artists, or students of science backgrounds, who wish to progress to a professional qualification in medical art and gain membership to the Medical Artists’ Association.

-The Trust provides open days twice a year which are hosted at the Royal College of Surgeons.
+The Trust provides Open Days twice a year.
 Here you can find out about the course and receive portfolio feedback.
 Written applications are then accepted, and followed by a formal interview with portfolio presentation at the Barber Surgeons’ Hall in London.
 Interviews are held in March and September with a view to beginning the course in October.

 The Medical Artists’ Association was founded as a result of a meeting of practising medical artists in Oxford in April 1949.
 Selecting and training new entrants into the profession formed it to gain recognition for the profession of medical art and to safeguard standards.
 It has endeavoured to maintain and improve the contribution the artist can make to medical teaching.

 In its short history the Association has seen medical artists take a recognised and respected place in the field of medical education.
 In 1994 the Association received a bequest on the death of one of its former members, Miss.
 Charlotte S. Holt, with her express wish that this fund be used to help train and educate future students of medical art.
 At the same time the Association applied to the Charity Commission of England and Wales to seek charitable status, which was granted in 1997 solely for its training and educational activities.

 Photo: Miss Charlotte S. Holt (in red)